ComponentKitchen/Composable/README.md

       foo: Composable.rule(Composable.rules.preferBaseResult)
     });

-This has the same effect as the applying the `@Composable.rule` decorator.
-(You can use this general helper function to apply any function with the decorator signature, not just composition rules.)
+This has the same effect as the `@Composable.rule` syntax shown above.
+Note that you can use the `Composable.decorate()` helper function to apply any function with the decorator signature, not just composition rules.

 Rules are decorators (applied at class composition time)
 --------------------------------------------------------

-If you want to create your own composition rule, you simply need to define a function that has the decorator signature:
+To create your own composition rule, define a function that has the decorator
+signature:

     function decorator(target, key, descriptor) {
     }

-where:
+where

 * `target` is the head of the prototype chain
 * `key` is the name of the method both base and mixin share
 * `descriptor` is the property descriptor for the method

-For example, the implementation of `preferBaseResult` is
+For example, a simple implementation of `preferBaseResult` that supports methods (not getter/setter properties) is:

     // Standard rule: return base's result if truthy, otherwise mixin result.
     Composable.rules.preferBaseResult = (target, key, descriptor) => {